lucasnbsb/AwsCertNotes/Lambda.md

 - By default, your Lambda function is launched outside your own VPC (in an AWS-owned VPC)
 - Therefore it cannot access resources in your VPC (RDS, ElastiCache, internal ELB...)
 - Define the VPC ID, subnets and SGs
-- Lambda will create an _ENI (Elastic Network Interface)_ in the subnets
+- You can configure lambdas to access private VPCs, fore each pair Lambda will create an _ENI (Elastic Network Interface)_ in the subnet's security group. _That's how you give lambda RDS access_
 - IAM: AWSLambdaVPCAccessExecutionRole

 **Internet Access**